rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 # General troubleshooting steps

+## Port forwarding

+Your server does need to be port forwarded.
+Generally, you can follow any Minecraft: Java Edition port forwarding guide; however, you need to replace any mention of TCP with UDP and, by default, any mention of 25565 with 19132.

 ## Using TCP in DNS options/port forwarding Instead of UDP

 Minecraft: Java Edition uses TCP for connecting; Minecraft: Bedrock Edition uses UDP.
+Port forwarding with only UDP will not work.
 Specifying `TCP/UDP` should also work but is not recommended.

 ## Bedrock port is less than 10000